-Rather than attempting to cover all papers in macroeconomics that feature natural experiments (which would be a formidable task), we instead select three specific lines of enquiry that use natural experiments for three different purposes: to verify underlying model premises ("verification"), to quantify specific policy parameters ("quantification"), and to identify causal mechanisms that operate outside conventional models ("identification").
+Rather than attempt to cover all papers in macroeconomics that feature natural experiments (which would be a formidable task), we instead select three specific lines of enquiry that use natural experiments for three different purposes: to verify underlying model premises ("verification"), to quantify specific policy parameters ("quantification"), and to identify causal mechanisms that operate outside conventional models ("identification").

 The first line is the literature on the Permanent Income Hypothesis.
 In contrast to the simple Keynesian consumption theory, the Permanent Income Hypothesis assumes agents are rational and forward-looking when making their consumption decisions.
-Therefore, not only current income and current assets, but also the expected value of future income plays a role for the optimal consumption choice today.
-This forward-looking behavior can be subjected to a very simple test if a preannounced income change happens: the household should adjust consumption when information about the future income change arrives.
-Once the income change happens, consumption growth should be unaffected, given that the household knew about this income change in advance.
-In this literature, natural experiments serve to identify such preannounced income change happens casts doubts on the fundamental assumption of most micro-funded macroeconomic models that agents are forward-looking in their decision making.
+Therefore, in addition to current income and current assets, the expected value of future income plays a role in the optimal consumption choice today.
+This forward-looking behavior can be subjected to a simple test using a preannounced income change: the household should adjust consumption as soon as information about the future income change arrives.
+By contrast, consumption growth should be unaffected at the time of the implementation of the income change, given that the household knew about it in advance.
+In this literature, natural experiments serve to identify such preannounced income changes.
+A finding that households adjust their consumption at the time of implementation of most microfounded macroeconomic models that agents are forward-looking in their decision making.

 The second line is the literature striving to quantify the fiscal multiplier.
 The fiscal multiplier is one of the most important policy parameters in the macroeconomics literature.
 Can the government stimulate the economy via government spending or tax policies?
 If yes, how large is the effect of a given fiscal policy on GDP per capita?
 The main challenge in the estimation of the fiscal multiplier lies in identifying changes in fiscal policies that are not motivated by business-cycle considerations.
-In this context, natural experiments are used specifically to identify such exogenous changes in government spending.
+In this context, researchers specifically use natural experiments to identify such exogenous changes in government spending.

-These first two lines of literature do not rely exclusively on natural experiments, but also use other approaches, for example, instrumental variables approaches in which the instruments are not historical episodes, or vector autoregression (VAR) models with exclusion restrictions.
+These first two lines of literature rely not only on natural experiments, but also on other approaches, for example, instrumental variables approaches in which the instruments are not historical episodes, or vector autoregression (VAR) models with exclusion restrictions.
 By contrast, the third line of the literature relies almost exclusively on natural experiments to identify the fundamental causes of growth.
 The goal of this literature is to identify mechanisms that are absent from standard macroeconomic models.
 What can explain the vastly different GDP per-capita levels across poor and rich countries?
-Standard growth models point to human or physical capital accumulation or R&D investment as explanatory factors, but these are proximate rather than fundamental causes of growth: why have some countries invested much more than others?
+Standard growth models point to human or physical capital accumulation or R&D investment as explanations, but these factors are proximate rather than fundamental causes of growth: why have some countries invested much more than others?
 The literature on the fundamental causes of growth identifies institutions, social structure, and culture as such fundamental causes.
 All three of these concepts are largely absent from conventional models of economic growth.
 Moreover, multiple equilibria can lead to different growth paths despite common initial conditions.
-Empirically analyzing the fundamental causes of growth is intimately linked to using natural experiments: the "historic episodes" are historic here in the sense that they typically come from the non-recent history of countries and are used to establish causal links by providing quasi-random variation in institutions, social structure, or civic capital across countries, regions, or time.
+Empirically analyzing the fundamental causes of growth is intimately linked to using natural experiments: the "historic episodes" are truly historic here in the sense that they typically come from the distant past and are used to establish causal links by providing quasi-random variation in institutions, social structure, or culture across countries, regions, or time.